ARTICLES

 Photo: @roamingwitheavinash

 All Saints' Day is a day to thank the saints for their dedication and service.
-Though many well-known saints have their own commemorative days, not all do.
+Though many well-known saints have their commemorative days, not all do.
 This is a day to thank those who are less well-known, as well as those who are well-known.
-All Saints' Day commemorates:
+This day observes the following:

-Today, All Saints’ Day is often paired with Halloween celebrations.
 Though becoming more secular, traditional Christians advocate for a return to the Christian origins of the holiday.
 Ultimately, everyone has their own relationship with All Saints’ Day.
-For those who feel connected to the holiday, All Saints’ Day is a direct tie to the past and the long history of Christianity and faith.
+For those who feel connected to the holiday, it is a direct tie to the past and the long history of Christianity and faith.

 Celebrating All Saints Day with flowers and candles